seqan/seqan3/doc/tutorial/07_sequence_file/index.md

 ## Files as views

-Again we want to point out the convenient advantage of modelling files as ranges.
-The seqan3::sequence_file_input models std::ranges::input_range and in the "reading a file" section you already saw a few examples of how to pipe a view onto such a range.
-The output files model std::ranges::output_range.
-This allows us to use ranges algorithms like std::ranges::move to "move" records from input to output files.
+Again, we want to point out the convenient advantage of modelling files as ranges.
+The `seqan3::sequence_file_input` models `std::ranges::input_range` and in the "reading a file" section you already saw a few examples of how to pipe a view onto such a range.
+The output files model `std::ranges::output_range`.
+This allows us to use ranges algorithms like `std::ranges::move` to "move" records from input to output files.

 \cond DEV
 \todo There is no standard way for piping output ranges (e.g. `fin | fout;`), yet.
 Reevaluate this section later.